kolunmi/dwlb/README.md

 dwl -s 'dwlb -font "monospace:size=16"'
 ```

-## Status Text
+## Commands
-The `-status` option sends status text to existing instances of dwlb.
-This takes two arguments: a zxdg_output_v1 name (alternatively "all" to affect all outputs or "selected" for the current output) and the text itself.
+Command options send instructions to existing instances of dwlb.
+All commands take at least one argument to specify a bar on which to operate.
+This may be zxdg_output_v1 name, "all" to affect all outputs, or "selected" for the current output.

+### Status Text
+The `-status` command is used to write status text.
 The text may contain in-line color commands in the following format: `^fg/bg(HEXCOLOR)`.
 For example, `^fg(ff0000)` would set the foreground red.
 Colors can be reset by omitting the hex value. `^^` represents a single `^` character.

 ## Other Options
 Run `dwlb -h` for a full list of options.